lingnali/yongjiang_yu_jie_meng_lingna_li_project3/README.md

 ### Main components

-<Books /> is the index page.
-It renders a list of <Book />.   <BookDetail /> contains the details of a book.
+*Books* is the index page.
+It renders a list of *Book*.   *BookDetail* contains the details of a book.
-There are three forms for user's input: <BookForm />, <ReviewForm /> and <UserForm />
+There are three forms for user's input: *BookForm* , *ReviewForm* and *UserForm*

 The **react-hook-form** library is used to handle form inputs and validation.
 The **react-rating-stars-component** library is used to render rating stars.

-The AuthContext stores all the login states.
+The *AuthContext* stores all the login states.
 In the Header, the app would call "/api/authenticate"

 ### Error handling

-There is an <Error /> component which would render the error message for each page.
+There is an *Error* component which would render the error message for each page.
-All undefined urls are redirected to the <Error /> page.
+All undefined urls are redirected to the *Error* page.